Prox-C/Prox-C/README.md

 ## <img src="/assets/info.png" width="20"> About me

 Hello world!
-The name's **Amadeus Gravoso**, a 19 year old software engineer aspirant and creative visual designer based in the Philippines.
-I'm your stereotypical coffee-driven guy with a passion for computers and all things tech.
+I'm **Amadeus Gravoso**, a 19 year old software engineer aspirant and creative visual designer based in the Philippines.
+Yours truly is a stereotypical coffee-driven guy with a passion for computers and all things tech.

 <details>
   <summary> Status quo </summary>